matt-kita/linuxupskillchallenge_alt/00-VPS-small.md

 ### VM with Tiktalik

 **NOTE:** Do yourself a favor already - [create](http://articles.tiktalik.com/content/help/how-create-ssh-key/) and [add](https://tiktalik.com/en/panel/#sshkeys) a public SSH key to your Tiktalik account, before creating any new server instances - it's safer and more convenient to use.
-You'll thank me later.

 * Choose "Instances" from the left-pane, in **COMPUTING** section.
 * Click on *+Create new instance*
 * **Hostname**: Type in the unique name of your server
 * **Image**: Select an operating system image, which will be deployed (installed) on your VPS.
+Prefer the latest available "Ubuntu" LTS release.
 * **Size**: Click the option "Standard" (preselected) and scale-up/down your server's RAM size, measured with "*Std Unit*s" - each unit adds 1 GB of RAM, default is "1 Std Unit" / a VPS with 1 GB of RAM
 (number of available CPUs for all "Standard" instances is fixed to "2 vCPUs")
 * **Hard disk**: Use slider to pick the size of your "Standard" instance's HDD (not SSD), with 5 GB "granularity" - default/min. size is 20 GB (max. selectable size is 1000 GB)